 To the Shiercliffe Genealogy

-The crest was awarded to Thomas Shiercliffe during the reign of Henry VII, as 'Master of the Game for the Lords of Hallamshire', being the George Talbot, the Earl of Shrewsbury (Mary Stewart, Queen of Scot's custodian) and the fourth Duke of Norfolk (Thomas Howard, beheaded the second of June 1572 on Tower Hill by Elizabeth I for attempting to wed Mary Stewart and take Elizabeth's crown.)
+The family crest was awarded to Thomas Shiercliffe during the reign of Henry VII, as 'Master of the Game for the Lords of Hallamshire', the Lords being the George Talbot, the sixth Earl of Shrewsbury (Mary Stewart, Queen of Scot's custodian) and the fourth Duke of Norfolk (Thomas Howard, beheaded the second of June 1572 on Tower Hill by Elizabeth I for attempting to wed Mary Stewart and take Elizabeth's crown.)
 The Shiercliffe pedigree was compiled in King James I 's time from the Shiercliffe names appearing in the 1692 court rolls for Ecclesfield Manor.

 The family tree information on these pages is directly from the Pedigree of Shiercliffe of Ecclesfield-Hall, Whitley Hall, Ecclesfield, North Riding, Hallamshire, England.
 The following preceeds the lineage: